 You can explore further than just the city center.
 Ba Vi National Park and Duong Lam village both promise a wonderful day trip from Hanoi.

 Halong Bay must have the most spectacular landscape in the whole country.
 The bay wows visitors with its emerald water dotted with thousands of limestone islands and islets covered in green trees.
 A cruise is the perfect way to bring you across this one-of-the-kind garden of islands.

 Nearby there are Bai Tu Long Bay, Lan Ha Bay and Cat Ba Island that are also worthy of your visit.

-Just 90km south of Hanoi, you can easily get to Ninh Binh after 2 hours of car ride.
-Known as the ‘Halong Bay on Land’, Ninh Binh is even more worthy of your trip with vast area of limestone complex of mountains and rivers.
-Designated as a UNESCO heritage for both culture and nature, there’s so many things to do in Ninh Binh.
+Just 90km south of Hanoi, you can easily get to Ninh Binh after 2 hours of a car ride.
+Known as the ‘Halong Bay on Land’, Ninh Binh is even more worthy of your trip with a vast area of limestone complex of mountains and rivers.
+Designated as a UNESCO heritage for both culture and nature, there are so many things to do in Ninh Binh.

 Even though you can visit Ninh Binh with a day trip from Hanoi, it’s best to spend two days to explore the place to your heart’s content.